Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

 Finally, we combine our findings from Lemma~\ref{lem:BottleneckWithCandidateB} and Lemma~\ref{lem:FewCandidatesB}, as described in the beginning of Section~\ref{sec:MatchingsWithThreeCascadesB}, to construct Algorithm~\ref{alg:BottleneckMatchingB}.

-\begin{theorem} Algorithm~\ref{alg:BottleneckMatchingB} finds the value of bottleneck matching in $O(n^2)$ time. \end{theorem} \begin{proof} The first step, computing orbits, can be done in $O(n)$ time, as described in the proof of Lemma~\ref{lem:OrbitsComplexity}.
-The second step, calculating $S^1(i,j)$ and $necessary(i,j)$, for all $(i,j)$ pairs, is done in $O(n^2)$ time, as described in Section~\ref{sec:SubproblemsB}.
+\begin{theorem} Algorithm~\ref{alg:BottleneckMatchingB} finds the value of bottleneck matching in $O(n^2)$ time and space. \end{theorem} \begin{proof} The first step, computing orbits, can be done in $O(n)$ time, as described in the proof of Lemma~\ref{lem:OrbitsComplexity}.
+The second step, computing $S^1(i,j)$ and $necessary(i,j)$, for all $(i,j)$ pairs, is done in $O(n^2)$ time, as described in Section~\ref{sec:SubproblemsB}.
 The third step finds the minimal value of all matchings with at most one cascade in $O(n)$ time.

 The rest of the algorithm finds the minimal value of all $3$-cascade matchings.
 Lemma~\ref{lem:BottleneckWithCandidateB} tells us that there is a bottleneck matching among $3$-cascade matchings such that one inner pair of that matching is a candidate pair, so the algorithm searches through all such matchings.
 We first fix the candidate pair $(i,j)$ and then enter the inner for-loop, where we search for an optimal $3$-cascade matching having $(i,j)$ as an inner pair.
 Although the outer for-loop is executed $O(n^2)$ times, Lemma~\ref{lem:FewCandidatesB} guarantees that the if-block is entered only $O(n)$ times.
 The inner for-loop splits $\p{j+1}{i-1}$ in two parts, $\p{j+1}{k}$ and $\p{k+1}{i-1}$, which together with $\pij$ make three parts, each to be matched with at most one cascade.
 We already know the values of optimal solutions for these three subproblems, so we combine them and check if we get a better overall value.
-At the end, the minimum value of all examined matchings is contained in $best$, and that has to be the value of a bottleneck matching, since we surely examined at least one bottleneck matching. \end{proof}
+At the end, the minimum value of all examined matchings is contained in $best$, and that has to be the value of a bottleneck matching, since we surely examined at least one bottleneck matching.